Picnic Salad Recipes… Some of our family's old favorite recipes.

 Combined salads... potato with horseradish cream, tomato and cucumber and mixed greens for this picnic salad recipe.

-Just add to sandwiches, for example... or use these picnic salad recipes to compliment your picnic menu.
+Find these picnic salad recipes to compliment your picnic menu... below.

 - Sometimes... a big yummy bowl of salad, filled with very delicious tasty food, is all you need for a picnic lunch!